ingenthr/ns_server/deps/menelaus/doc/API/index.markdown

 "otpNode", the node to be ejected.
 *addNode* - Add a node to this cluster.
 Required parameters: "hostname", "user" (which is the admin user for the node), and "password".
 *rebalance* - Rebalance the existing cluster.
-This controller is either used without any parameters or requires both "knownNodes" and "ejectedNodes".
-When used with parameters, this allows a client to state the existing known nodes and which nodes should be removed from the cluster in a single operation.
+This controller requires both
+"knownNodes" and "ejectedNodes".
+This allows a client to state the existing known nodes and which nodes should be removed from the cluster in a single operation.
 To ensure no cluster state changes have occured since a client last got a list of nodes, both the known nodes and the node to